zakattack9/WRaPiC/README.md

 # apply the edited DaemonSet to the cluster
 kubectl apply -f fluent-bit-ds.yaml
 ```
+9) `kubectl get pods -n logging` to ensure that all Fluent Bit pods are running properly and are forwarding logs to Elasticsearch
+10) You should now start to see logs in Kibana after an index is created under the "Discover" page

 #### Side Notes
 - `brew services start elastic/tap/elasticsearch-full` if you'd like to run Elasticsearch as a service on boot (MacOS only)